laheshk/wriiite/README.md

 ### Installation

-Grab the .dmg file from the **dist/wriiite-1.0.0.dmg** and install it in the Applications folder.
+Grab the .dmg file [here](https://www.dropbox.com/s/wub2doiqop3usr4/wriiite-1.0.0.dmg?dl=0) and install it in the Applications folder.

 Or clone this repository (node.js/npm/git required)